HazyResearch/deepdive/doc/index.md

 involving those entities.
-DeepDive can process structured, unstructured, clean, or noisy data and put the results into a database for consumption by standard tools that consumed structured data, e.g., visualization tools like Tablaeu, analytics tools like Excel.
+DeepDive can process structured, unstructured, clean, or noisy data and put the results into a database for consumption by standard tools that consumed structured data, e.g., visualization tools like Tablaeu or analytics tools like Excel.

 ### What is DeepDive?